serkonda7/vscode-vba/CONTRIBUTING.md

 Thanks for your interest in improving vscode-vba!

 ## Creating Issues
-Before you create a new issue, please first search in [open issues][issues] to check it is not already reported.
+Report bugs or suggest new features.

-In case your issue already exists, add a reaction and possibly create relevant comments.
+Before opening a issue, please first search in [open issues][issues] to check it is not already reported.

-Otherwise proceed with opening a new one.
+In case your issue already exists, add a reaction and if possible, comment with further information.

 ## Creating Pull Requests
 > Before making bigger changes, please discuss them in an issue.